Recreating the Country

 Internet sites you can visit:

-• The Greater City of Geelong have a map of vegetation zones for the districts around Geelong on their website and plants list for each zone.
-Click on this link to take you there; www.geelongaustralia.com.au/indigenousplants/article/item/8ce589e1bce0fe8.aspx
+• The Greater City of Geelong have a map of vegetation zones for the districts around Geelong on their website and plants list for each zone

-• Catchment Management Authority in Victoria are also an excellent resource.
-They have lots of knowledgable staff who are involved in putting indigenous plants back on our waterways.
-They also provide grants for projects so they are an important contact.
-To find your local CMA go to www.delwp.vic.gov.au/water/governing-water-resources/catchment-management-authorities and scroll down to 'Your local CMA' and click to another informative website about your area.
+• Catchment Management Authorities in Victoria are also an excellent resource.
+They will direct you to your local Landcare facilitator.
+They also have lots of knowledgable staff who are involved in putting indigenous plants back on our waterways.
+They also provide grants for revegetation projects

 PictureThe Snowy Mintbush is a member of the Mint Family

-• Seeding Victoria is the seed bank for indigenous seed for the central Victoria.
-You can buy seed directly from them if you are planning to direct seed or propagate your own plants.
-Click here to have a look at their website www.seedbank.com.au/
+• Seeding Victoria is the seed bank for indigenous seed for central Victoria.
+They have an informative website and you can buy seed directly from them if you're planning to direct seed or propagate your own plants

 • Victorian Native Seed is a private supplier of rare and native seed.
-There website is full of well researched information. http://www.victoriannativeseed.com.au/
+They're website is full of well researched information about native seeds

 PictureThe Grey Everlasting is a member of the Daisy Family

-• The Australian National Botanic Gardens website allows you to search for pictures and descriptions if you know the genus and species name of a plant.
-Click here to have a look www.anbg.gov.au/photo/genus-photo-search.html
+• The Australian National Botanic Gardens website allows you to search for pictures and descriptions if you know the genus and species name of a plant

 • The Australian Plant Society are a very active and well informed group of volunteers that publish excellent reference books and provide practical information on their website about plants, what to plant where, garden design and lots more.
-Click here to explore anpsa.org.au/index.html .
 There are branches in every state and local groups as well.
-For example the Victorian branch have their own excellent website: apsvic.org.au/
+For example the Victorian branch have their own excellent website

 • Google maps is also an excellent resource to have a birds-eye view of your property.
 Did you know that you can measure distances and areas by using the 'right click' button on your mouse?
 Click on two points across a paddock to get the distance.
-Go round the paddock clicking to define the shape and do your last click where you started to complete the polygon and get the area.
+Go round the paddock clicking to define the shape and make your last click where you started to complete the polygon and an estimate of the overall area.
+Knowing the area is important when calculating the number of plants needed.

 Picture